Opinion, Personal Injury Law

 April 23, 2023

-The end of in-person mediations is near due to the ease, convenience and cost-effective nature of virtual mediations.
+The end of in-person mediation is near due to the ease, convenience and cost-effective nature of virtual mediation.

-Most personal injury lawsuits are resolved without the need for a trial and the vast majority are resolved through the mediation process.
+Most personal injury lawsuits are resolved without needing a trial, and the vast majority are resolved through mediation.

 What is mediation?

-Mediation is a great opportunity to have all parties come together to discuss a claim and attempt to come to an agreement on a suitable resolution.
-Mediations involve the assistance of an experienced and trained mediator that helps the parties communicate with each other and work towards a resolution.
+Mediation is an excellent opportunity for all parties to come together to discuss a claim and attempt to come to an agreement on a suitable resolution.
+Mediations involve the assistance of an experienced and trained mediator who helps the parties communicate with each other and work towards a resolution.

 Mediations Pre-covid

-Pre-covid mediations were almost always conducted in-person.
-The in-person mediation process allowed everyone to “read the room” and obtain a better sense of the perspectives being brought forward by the various parties involved.
+Pre-covid mediations were almost always conducted in person.
+The in-person mediation process allowed everyone to “read the room” and better understand the perspectives being brought forward by the various parties involved.

 Virtual Mediations

-Covid shifted in-person mediations to virtual mediations.
-Initially, virtual mediations were choppy while the public at large became more accustomed to working, learning and meeting online.
-But, over time, the world became more familiar with virtual meetings and the technology improved, resulting in virtual mediations becoming simple and smooth.
+Covid shifted in-person mediation to virtual mediation.
+Initially, virtual mediations were choppy, while the public at large became more accustomed to working, learning and meeting online.
+However, over time, the world became more familiar with virtual meetings, and the technology improved, resulting in virtual mediation becoming simple and smooth.

-The bottom line is that the convenience and efficiency associated with virtual mediations substantially outweighs the benefits of being able to “play your cards” in-person.
+The bottom line is that the convenience and efficiency associated with virtual mediation substantially outweigh the benefits of being able to “play your cards” in person.
 Allowing claimants to participate from the comfort of their own homes substantially reduces anxiety about the mediation itself.
-Of course, where appropriate, the claimant can arrange to physically be with their lawyer for their virtual mediation.
+Of course, where appropriate, the claimant can arrange to be with their lawyer for their virtual mediation physically.

 Are there circumstances that still warrant an in-person mediation?

-The circumstances that might seem to best warrant an in-person mediation are often the very same circumstances that are best suited towards a virtual mediation.
-For example, mediations with a dozen different lawyers and parties involved may be better suited to a virtual mediation in order to avoid logistical complications associated with unexpected travel or scheduling changes.
+The circumstances that might seem to warrant an in-person mediation are often the same circumstances best suited to a virtual mediation.
+For example, mediation with a dozen different lawyers and parties involved may be better suited to a virtual mediation to avoid logistical complications associated with unexpected travel or scheduling changes.

-No doubt, some degree of effective advocacy is lost in the course of virtual mediations.
+No doubt, some degree of effective advocacy is lost in the course of virtual mediation.
 You simply can’t make the same impression on someone online as you can in-person.
-But, nevertheless, the efficiency of a virtual mediation trumps all other considerations.
+Nevertheless, the efficiency of virtual mediation trumps all other considerations.

 I would love to hear from mediators and other counsel about your thoughts on when an in-person mediation may still be warranted.
 I would also welcome opinions on when and/or if you think the mediation process will return to a predominantly in-person process.